Ross Lynch: 20092016: Disney and breakthrough

+2016present: Films and mature work

 In May 2016, it was announced that Lynch would be starring in his feature film debut, Status Update, a comedy that began filming in Vancouver in June and wrapped in July 2016.
 Lynch stars as a teenager who stumbles upon a magical app that causes his social media status updates to come true.
 In July, he was cast as a teenage Jeffrey Dahmer in My Friend Dahmer, a film based on the 2012 graphic novel of the same name by Derf Backderf.

 Lynch starred as Mark Anthony in the Hollywood Bowl's production of A Chorus Line, which ran for three performances over the weekend of July 29, 2016.
 The musical, about dancers auditioning for a Broadway musical, was directed and choreographed by Baayork Lee, who starred in the original Broadway production.

-In 2018, Lynch was cast in the role of Harvey Kinkle, Sabrina Spellman's boyfriend, on the Netflix series Chilling Adventures of Sabrina.
+In 2018, Lynch was cast in the role of Harvey Kinkle, Sabrina Spellman's boyfriend, on the Netflix series Chilling Adventures of Sabrina, which he played until the series ended in 2020.

 Music career

+Artistry and solo music

 Lynch plays piano, drums, and bass; he specializes in guitar.
 He has danced for the Rage Boyz Crew, a group founded by a dance company in Southern California.

 His debut single, "A Billion Hits", was released on April 2, 2012.
 On July 13, 2012, Lynch released his second soundtrack single, "Heard It on the Radio", which reached number 196 on UK Singles Chart.
-Lynch has recorded a multitude of songs for Austin & Ally.
+Lynch recorded several songs for Austin & Ally.
 He sang all 14 songs for the TV show's soundtrack, which was released on September 12, 2012.
 These songs include "Can't Do It Without You" (the theme song for the series), "A Billion Hits", "Heard It on the Radio", and two songs with his band R5.
 The album peaked at #27 on the Billboard 200, one on the Billboard's Top Soundtracks and one on the Billboard's Kid Albums.

 Lynch also sang most of the songs from Austin & Ally: Turn It Up, the show's second soundtrack.
 He recorded songs for Teen Beach Movie, the soundtrack of which was the fourth best-selling soundtrack of 2013 in the United States with 407,000 copies sold.
 He also sang two songs on the Austin & Ally: Take It from the Top EP.
 In 2015, Lynch recorded songs for Teen Beach 2, the soundtrack of which debuted at number 10 on the Billboard 200.

 In 2016, Lynch contributed vocals to Tritonal's song "I Feel the Love" from their album Painting with Dreams.